NR4l3rt0/java_certifications/README.md

-This repository summarize the main concepts in the OCA and OCP java
+This repository summarizes the main concepts in the OCA and OCP java
 certifications.